Most people require more advanced and concentrated care as they grow older, whether in nursing homes, assisted living facilities, or our own homes.

 As the name of the program indicates, it gives consumers greater freedom in making vital and lasting healthcare decisions.

 CDPAP is entirely covered by Medicaid and creates no additional expense for the consumer.
-The most outstanding value CDPAP offers is that it allows home health aides to choose from family members, friends, neighbors, or others who may already be doing caregiving work.
-CDPAP provides training for the selected home health aide once you’ve completed a CDPAP application.
+The most outstanding value cdpap offers is that it allows home health aides to choose from family members, friends, neighbors, or others who may already be doing caregiving work. cdpap provides training for the selected home health aide once you’ve qualified for the program.

 Your Family Caregiver Can Be Your Home Health Aide

-The greatest advantage of CDPAP is that a consumer’s home health aide can be a familiar and trusted family member or friend who understands their health, lifestyle, and needs.
+The greatest advantage of CDPAP is that a consumer’s home health aide can be a familiar and trusted family member or friend who understands their health, lifestyle, and needs through this program.

 Many consumers use the program to designate a family member who has already been doing caretaking work without compensation or support.
 Others use the program to choose a professional home health aide they would otherwise have to hire privately.

-Exceptions exist on who can be a CDPAP provider; you can learn more about those during the CDPAP application process.
+Exceptions exist on who can be a CDPAP provider; you can learn more about those during the eligibility process.

 Home Health Aides vs. CDPAP Providers/Caregivers